Search and Recovery Questions

 Let's think about the places in that circle where you pet would likely go to find company, comfort and food.
 A school yard?
 A house where your pet sometimes gets treats or has a buddy it looks at during walks?
 A stranger's open car door?

 Every Dog that Granite State Dog Recovery has searched for has Traveled in a Circle.
 Mapping Sighting and Keeping a Log of Sightings will help create the circle your dog is traveling in.
+Keeping a master map for tracking dog sighting at main locations, and remember to mark down any sighting no matter how old they are when they are called in.

 My Dog is Elderly how far would he or she go?